H4HWV2011/msjarvis-public-docs/thesis/15-pituitary-and-global-modes.md

 Global settings materially influence how agents are selected, how retrieval operates, and how deep reasoning is allowed to proceed:

-- **Layered orchestration pipelines**
+### Layered orchestration pipelines

 - `unified_app_coordinated_real.py` orchestrates a chain of services—main AI (port 8000), Darwin–Gödel Machine (7003), WOAH algorithms (7012), Mamma Kidd spiritual model (4003), and an orchestrator (33881)—tracking which layers have processed the request in `layers_processed` and exposing flags like `darwin_godel_active` and `woah_active`.
 - `unified_app_final.py` routes through the main AI and Mamma Kidd, then an orchestrator, and returns a response explicitly labeled with the `mamma_kidd` personality, demonstrating role‑shaped final outputs.

-- **Safety gating before retrieval and reasoning**
+### Safety gating before retrieval and reasoning

 - The blood–brain barrier service and associated filters and judges enforce safety before deeper reasoning or retrieval occurs, blocking or rephrasing queries and returning structured reasons, which are logged and surfaced up to the main brain.
 - The Constitutional Guardian is designed to validate request payloads against surveillance‑ and PII‑related constraints, and its audit output can be used to examine whether specific retrieval or reasoning steps were blocked by constitutional rules.
-For broader AI safety context, see Amodei et al., “Concrete Problems in AI Safety” (https://arxiv.org/abs/1606.06565) and Hendrycks et al., “Unsolved Problems in ML Safety” (https://arxiv.org/abs/2109.13916).

-- **Mode‑dependent depth and routing**
+### Mode‑dependent depth and routing

-  - DGM orchestrators such as `master_chat_orchestrator_v9_dgm_complete.py` explicitly annotate responses with `dgm_orchestration` information (for example, `{"mode": "emergent_passthrough"}`) and a final `mode` field set to `"dgm_complete_integration"`, which can be consumed by downstream introspective and control layers.
+- DGM orchestrators such as `master_chat_orchestrator_v9_dgm_complete.py` explicitly annotate responses with `dgm_orchestration` information (for example, `{"mode": "emergent_passthrough"}`) and a final mode field set to `"dgm_complete_integration"`, which can be consumed by downstream introspective and control layers.
 - Unified gateways control which services are invoked and how their outputs are merged, and their endpoints report `system_transparency_mode` texts describing whether, for example, full audit, high‑depth analysis, or minimal direct DB access modes are active for RAG and GIS subsystems.

 In the live system, the main brain’s status layer treats the global stack—Ollama fabric, RAG server, Chroma, Redis, Fifth DGM, web research, and brain orchestrator—as a core fabric that must be healthy before ultimate modes are considered fully operational, and executive flows treat the blood–brain barrier, Fifth DGM, and WOAH stack as always‑on global modulators rather than optional add‑ons.